By LUKE CURTIS

 “We were all very tired and anxious for our match during the one and a half hour bus ride to Campbell Hall.
 Though after our win, we spent the whole time singing and dancing on the ride back.
 It really captured our unity and tight bond as a team,” senior captain Yui Hashiyada said.

-Both Coach Kessler and players such as junior Mya Wang share the same aspirations for the results of this young season.
+Both Coach Kessler and players such as number one doubles partner and junior Mya Wang share the same aspirations for the results of this young season.

 “We need to maintain our positive energy and win our first CIF Title.”
 Wang said.